 Monet often began with a rapid blocking in of the colours, as he was working within the constraints of daylight.

-Monet seemed to favour this warm light as it gives such a rich variety of tones in one scene.
+Monet seemed to favor this warm light as it gives such a rich variety of tones in one scene.
 Some of the light techniques he was trying to achieve only lasted for less than 10 minutes, so we have to work quickly!

 We are using a hog hair brush so we can move the paint around quickly and easily, it will also enable you to add thicker, impasto paint in future lessons on this painting and be closer to the materials he would have used with oil paint.

 Here are my top 6 tips for achieving a successful Impressionist painting: